Bruce F. Freed

 Donna is the Center's vice president of advancement.

 Caitlin Moniz is the Center's assistant director.
-As such, she helps coordinate the Center's major projects including the CPA-Zicklin Index.
+She helps coordinate the Center's major projects including the CPA-Zicklin Index and TrackYourCompany.org.
 She received her B.A. in Foreign Affairs from the University of Virginia.

 Peter Hardin is a writer and editor for the Center.
 He previously worked as a journalist for more than 30 years, including 15 years as Washington correspondent for the Richmond Times-Dispatch, covering Congress and the executive branch.
 Hardin was nominated for a Pulitzer Prize for his investigative series on eugenics and its history in Virginia.
 He has written for a range of non-profit groups including the Center and several health advocacy organizations.